 If a pulling club's rules require that 23-10.50x12 lug tires to be used, then these tires can be mounted on 12" wide wheels.
-I've seen this done many times on pulling tractors with great results.
+I've seen this done many times on competition pulling tractors with great results.
 The wider wheels will allow the tire tread to lay flatter for better traction, but it'll also shorten the overall tire height slightly which will reduce the tractor's ground speed.
-Therefore, to regain the ground speed, if it's a Cub Cadet, perhaps installing 10% overdrive gears should do the trick.
+Therefore, to regain the ground speed, if it's a Cub Cadet garden tractor, perhaps installing 10% overdrive gears should do the trick.
 Also, 23-10.50x12 inner tubes may need to be installed to get the tire(s) to take air due to the wider wheels and narrow tires.

-Most rear garden tractor wheels have a 5-hole bolt pattern and a circle diameter of 4-1/2".
+To determine the bolt pattern of a wheel (or mounting flange), measure from the outer edge of one bolt hole to the center of another that's farthest away.
+Most 5-hole rear garden tractor wheels have a bolt pattern (circle diameter) of 4-1/2".
 This is the same bolt pattern used on most early domestic (American made) Ford (car wheels), domestic (American made) Chrysler, Dodge, Plymouth (cars and light trucks) and most 5-hole utility trailer wheels.
-The 12" trailer wheels can be widened to whatever width needs to be to match the tire to be mounted on it.
+For garden tractors, virtually any 12" trailer wheel can be widened to whatever width it needs to be to match the tire to be mounted on it.

 Adapting Wheels for Use with a Different Axle Flange Bolt Pattern -

-When adapting Douglas or Real Racing aluminum wheels or ordinary garden tractor wheels to an axle flange with a different bolt pattern, new holes will need to be drilled in the flanges.
+When adapting Douglas or Real Racing aluminum wheels or ordinary steel garden tractor wheels to an axle flange with a different bolt pattern, new holes will need to be drilled in the flanges.
 For precision accuracy and so the wheels will not move "up and down" when rotating, the holes in the flanges must be drilled in a super spacer that's fastened on the table of a milling machine.
 The bolt pattern for most garden tractor wheels is 4.500".
 This means that the center of the super spacer needs to be moved 2.250" offset.
 Then each hole will need to be drilled precisely in five positions, starting at 0°, then at 72°, 144°, 216° and finally at 288°.
 If the holes are not drilled this way, the wheels will not be centered with the axles.
 Automotive wheels can be adapted to another vehicle using this method too, as long as the flange is big enough to accept a larger bolt pattern.
 IE: Using Chevy car wheels on a Ford 9" truck rear end.